K-KOV: Early life

-Refael Nitzan Kaikov, aka K-Kov (11 October 1987) was born and raised in Bat Yam, Israel to family Bukharan Jews.
+Refael Nitzan Kaikov, also known as K-Kov (11 October 1987), was born and raised in Bat Yam, Israel, to a family Bukharan Jews.

 Musical career

 Career beginning

-K-Kov began his career by making beats in his parents attic.
+K-Kov began his career by making beats in his parents' attic.

-In 2005 Participate in T.V show Kokhav Nolad the Israeli American Idol seasons 3.
+In 2005, he participated in season three of the reality television show Kokhav Nolad.

-In 2006, he joined the Israeli army and was assigned to IDF in Education Corps as a singer and music producer in the corps's band.
-During his service, K-Kov got his first big break as a music producer and songwriter for the 2008 annual Hanukkah show "Festigal" Featuring the biggest stars in the Israeli market such as: Gal Gadot, Shiri Maimon, Shlomi Shabat, Oz Zehavi and many more.
+In 2006, he joined the Israel Defense Forces and was assigned to its Education Corps as a singer and music producer in the corps's band.
+During his service, K-Kov got his first big break as a music producer and songwriter for the 2008 annual Hanukkah show "Festigal," which featured well-known Israeli entertainers like Gal Gadot, Shiri Maimon, Shlomi Shabat, Oz Zehavi, and many more.

 2009–2014

-In 2009, K-Kov developed, music produced and co-wrote Avihu Shabat's debut album "Avihu".
-The album was a major success and achieved many awards such as: Platinum album for cellular downloads, "Best new artist of the year" and Most played song of the year.
+In 2009, K-Kov developed, produced, and co-wrote Avihu Shabat's debut album "Avihu."
+The album was a major success and achieved many awards such as the Platinum album for cellular downloads, "Best new artist of the year," and "Most played song of the year."

-In 2010, K-Kov developed, music produced and co-wrote Chen Aharoni's debut album.
-One of the singles "Breath" became the most played song on Israeli radio stations during 2010 and number 4 on most viewed songs on YouTube.
+In 2010, K-Kov developed, produced, and co-wrote Chen Aharoni's debut album.
+One of the singles, "Breath," became the most played song on Israeli radio stations during 2010 and that year's fourth most-viewed Israeli music video on YouTube.

 In 2011, he produced Avihu's second album.

 In 2012, Nitzan produced the theme song for the hit TV series "Galis" for HOT.

-In March 2012 Nitzan co-wrote and produced the winning song "Tzoeket Lecha" (Calling You) for The Voice Israel- Season 1 winner Kathleen Reiter.
+In March 2012, K-Kov co-wrote and produced the winning song "Tzoeket Lecha" (Calling You) for The Voice Israel's Season 1 winner, Kathleen Reiter.

-In 2013, K-Kov produced the official remix "Infinite Love" performed by A.R.
-Rahman two-time Academy Awards winning, the song gained much success and became the tour title.
+In 2013, K-Kov produced the official remix "Infinite Love," performed by two-time Academy Awards winning A.R.
+Rahman.

 2015–present

-In 2015 K-Kov co-wrote and produced the theme song along with six other songs for Nickelodeon music series Make It Pop seasons 1 & 2.
+In 2015, K-Kov co-wrote and produced the theme song along with six other songs for seasons one and two of the Nickelodeon music series Make It Pop.

-That year, K-Kov started working with Keith Urban on the album Ripcord an album that made K-Kov one of the nominees for "Country album of the year" in the Country Music Association Awards and the Grammy Awards The album was also nominated for "Best country album of the year" in the 2017 Grammy Awards and won in the American Music Award for Favorite Country Album.
+That year, K-Kov started working with Keith Urban on the album Ripcord, which was nominated for "Country album of the year" in the Country Music Association Awards.
+The album was also nominated for "Best country album of the year" in the 2017 Grammy Awards and won the American Music Award for Favorite Country Album.

-In 2016 K-Kov started working with The Shadowboxers signed to Justin Timberlake as a co-writer.
-In June 2017, the band started to record their album with K-Kov & Justin Timberlake as co-producers.
-The band released their debut single on 22 September 2017 "Hot Damn!" co-written by K-Kov & The Shadowboxers and co-produced by Justin Timberlake & K-Kov.
+In 2016, K-Kov started working with The Shadowboxers as a co-writer.
+In June 2017, the band started to record its album with K-Kov and Justin Timberlake as co-producers.
+The band released its debut single on 22 September 2017, "Hot Damn!" co-written by K-Kov and The Shadowboxers and co-produced by Justin Timberlake and K-Kov.

-Most recently, K-Kov co-wrote and produced the 2019 single "You Don't Even Know Me" co-written and performed by Faouzia.
+Most recently, K-Kov co-wrote and produced the 2019 single "You Don't Even Know Me," co-written and performed by Faouzia.